AmZu1212/SOFTWARE-HARDWARE-CODESIGN/README.md

 - **FlameGraphs** for visual profiling
 - **Perf stats** for cycle counts, branch misses, cache misses, etc.

+Please refer to the to the Report.pdf in the repository to see the thoughtprocess & explanations.
 ---

 ## ⚠️ Disclaimer